 Geometiles are a colorful and versatile set of interlocking tiles in shapes such as triangles, squares, rectangles and hexagons meant to make math fun and accessible and boost students’ confidence.
 The tool is accompanied by an online resource library developed by Mohanty filled with workbooks, instruction manuals, lesson plans, problems and brain teasers that meet Common Core State Standards.

 The learning tools have already found their way into numerous schools across the country.

 “My main goal is for kids to have a more positive feeling about math and geometry,” Mohanty said, adding that she hopes that positive feeling will affect their attitude toward learning in other areas.

 Mohanty earned her bachelor’s degree in electrical engineering from UCLA and went on to get her master’s degree in electrical engineering from University of Massachusetts at Amherst.
-Mohanty discovered she had a love and passion for math and got a Ph.D. in mathematics from UC San Diego in 2002.
+Mohanty discovered she had a love and passion for math and got a Ph.D. in mathematics from

 She taught at UC San Diego and Palomar College, and since 2007 has been a volunteer instructor at San Diego Math Circle, challenging students grades five and up to develop a deeper understanding of how to solve problems.